 Have a clear picture of where you are right now.
 To determine where you want to go and how to get there, you need to know where you are today.
 Know the value of your savings and investment accounts, as well as loan balances to calculate your net worth.
-The financially fit commit to these basics and are aware of where their finances stand.
+The financially fit commit to knowing these basics and are aware of where their finances stand.

 Limit monthly, weekly and daily spending with an eye toward saving money.
 You'll likely be in a better position to meet your financial goals.
 Your budget is a key building block for your financial future.

 Track your spending as you go

-Know where you stand after your financial transactions occur.
 Financially fit people keep up with their spending activities.
 They make changes to spending habits to remain on target with their budgets and goals.
 Whether balancing your checkbook or monitoring your accounts online, a budgeting app can help you keep track of your spending.
-Compass, LGFCU’s online money management tool, is an easy way to view all your accounts in one place.
-With Compass it’s simple to view transactions, track spending and more.

 Plan for the unexpected

 You have many financial responsibilities and challenges that you plan for.
 Yet, what are you doing to prepare for the unknown and unexpected?
 Get covered with an emergency savings fund and appropriate home, auto and life insurance policies.
 Another cornerstone of financial fitness is preparedness.
 You never know when you'll need this just-in-case coverage.

 Live below your means

+Financially stable people live below their means.
 Embrace thrift, reject wastefulness and delay gratification if you want to build wealth.
-Financially fit people live below their means.
 This means decreasing your spending and not taking on unnecessary debt.